When consumers have problems, what do they do? they search the internet for answers.

 The value proposition is usually a block of text (a headline, sub-headline and one paragraph of text) with a visual (photo, hero shot, graphics).

 There is no one right way to go about it, but I suggest you start with the following formula:

 - Headline.
 What is the end-benefit you’re offering, in 1 short sentence.
 Can mention the product and/or the customer.
 Attention grabber.

 - Sub-headline or a 2-3 sentence paragraph.
 A specific explanation of what you do/offer, for whom and why is it useful.

 - 3 bullet points.
 List the key benefits or features.

 - Visual.
 Images communicate much faster than words.
 Show the product, the hero shot or an image reinforcing your main message.

 The UVP is essential part of our home page and sales letters.
 A clearly defined UVP will get the attention of our ideal customer.

-A UVP might get the attention of our ideal customer but on it’s own will not get the sale.
-Nowadays consumers will check out at least five pieces of content before making a buying a decision and often times the business that provides the most value-rich content will get the sale.
+Nowadays consumers will check out at least five pieces of content before making a buying decision.
+Often the business that provides the most value-rich content will get a call and generate a lead.